 What community resources can I refer my patients to?

-RISE and the Women’s Shelter Program can assist your patients with safety planning, temporary restraining orders, individual and group counseling, and emergency and transitional housing.
+RISE and Stand Strong can assist your patients with safety planning, temporary restraining orders, individual and group counseling, and emergency and transitional housing.
 These agencies can also help connect your patients to many other community resources including long-term housing, health insurance, food assistance, and childcare.